Home » Is TV Good for Parrots? [Television Shows Birds Like Watching]

 Parrots flap their wings when happy.
 However, they’ll also flap their wings when feeling hot, as the motion introduces fresh air underneath their wings.

-If your parrot flaps when the TV is on, it may be having a great time.
+If a parrot flaps when the TV is on, it may be having a great time.
 If it continues to flap its wings and the temperature is optimal, you should interpret this behavior as a positive sign.

 Tail